 Strategies to answer:

-We can see here that this cue card wants us to talk about a day which was stressful/ worrying/ nerve-wracking/ tense/ demanding/ distressing for us.
-The experience might be in our school life, college life, university life or workplace.
+We can see here that this cue card wants us to talk about a day that was stressful/ worrying/ nerve-wracking/ tense/ demanding/ distressing for us.
+The experience might be in our school life, college life, university life, or workplace.

 There are four points on which we need to focus while we speak for 2 minutes on this cue card.
 So, we need to prepare some short notes on these points.
 Here is one example which you can follow: